harikrishnabikki/Compliance-Litigation/README.md

 # Compliance-Litigation
-Compliance and Litigation Web application based out of Spring MVC + Hibernate + Angular JS
+Compliance and Litigation is a Web Application based out of Spring MVC + Hibernate + Angular JS